 A single designated monitor conducted random, unannounced visits to at least 10 observation sites for quality control.
-The monitor ensured that the observer was in place and making observations during the observation period.
+The monitor ensured that the observer was in place and making observations during the proper observation period.
 Where possible, the monitor remained undetected by the observer.
 As noted above, PRG has had extensive experience in training safety belt use observers.
-All observers, whether or new or not, received training which included both classroom instruction and field (road-side) practice.
+All observers received training that included both classroom instruction and field (road-side) practice.
+The monitor provided extra assurance that observers grasped the training protocol.